Allium giganteum aka Giant Onion

 Common names

-How to care for Giant Onion
+How difficult is it to take care of Giant Onion

 If you're looking for a plant that offers a moderate level of challenge, Giant Onion is a great choice to test your gardening skills.

 Giant Onion requires abundant, bright, and direct light to thrive.
 The best placement for this plant is within one foot of a window to ensure it receives enough light.
 If you live in an area with more extreme weather, such as hot summers or cold winters, you may need to adjust the placement of the plant accordingly.
 During hot summer months, it is important to place the plant away from full sun, as this can cause the leaves to yellow or burn.
 During cold winter months, it is best to move the plant closer to the window to take advantage of the extra light that can help it survive.
-By keeping an eye on the current weather in your area, you can make sure your Giant Onion is always in the right place to thrive.
+By keeping an eye on the current weather in your area, you can make sure your Ornamental Giant Garlic is always in the right place to thrive.

 There is no verified data on the toxicity of this plant in the records of Ploi.
 If any person, including yourself, a family member, or a pet, consume plant material with an uncertain toxicity level, it is advisable to seek the advice of a healthcare expert.